coolcarly/coolcarly.github.io/blog/2024/May/bread.md

 | *Fig 5.
 Batch 5. (img 1) risen dough, (img 2) scored dough, (img 3) baked bread out of the oven and (img 4) image of the face of the bread, showing a higher level of porosity.* |

 The second half of the mixture was left in the fridge for 2 more days.
 When I removed it from the fridge (22.5.24), the dough revealed bubbles which is indicative of gas being released.
 It was very sticky and very difficuit to pick up.
 I managed to mould it into a ball, with the aid of a small amount of flour.
 The dough was then wrapped in plastic wrap and placed in the freezer, where it sits until I am ready to bake again.
 Unfortunately due to my new working commitments, I get less time to bake!
 I will probably bake this loaf next week.
 Stay tuned!

+### References
+1. Cho, I.H. and D.G.
+Peterson, Chemistry of bread aroma: A review.
+Food Science and Biotechnology, 2010.
+19(3): p.
+575-582.
+2. Sha, X., et al., The prolamins, from structure, property, to the function in encapsulation and delivery of bioactive compounds.
+Food Hydrocolloids, 2024.
+149: p.
+109508.